 Another good supplement to have on hand is a good multivitamin.
 Although multivitamins are important, they aren’t as important as calcium and D3, but they are great for making sure your leopard gecko is getting the proper vitamins that it needs to function at tip-top shape.

-If you’d like to know what brand I recommend, then click on this link here to go to Amazon and check it out.
+When it comes to reptile multivitamins, check out Herptivite.
 It states on the label that it’s good with Repti-Calcium, which is a good brand that I always point others to for those who use UVB.

 Are There Supplementation Alternatives?